dawiddomaradzki/dawiddomaradzkiOLD.github.io/README.md

 # Dawid Domaradzki Personal Website

-This website is built as a final project of "WTF co ten frontend" course.
+This website has been built as a final project of "WTF co ten frontend" course.

 ## To create website I've used

 -Visual Studio Code
 -Gulp
 -SASS
 -Fetch API
 -CSS Grid

-# built with wtf-gulp-starter
+## built with wtf-gulp-starter